JuviGamez/scrcpy-simplified-/README.md

 # scrcpy-simplified-
 Makes scrcpy work with wireless debugging(only) and is easier to use

-All Credit Goes To : Genymobile And @Rom1v
+All Credit Goes To : Genymobile And @Rom1v For Making Scrcpy

 # Instructions